 Different types of incontinence have different causes.

 - Overflow incontinence can be caused by something blocking the urethra, which leads to urine building up in the bladder.
 This is often caused by an enlarged prostate gland or a narrow urethra.
-Over time, the bladder gets so full that pressure builds up and forces the extra urine to move past the blockage and out of the bladder.
-Overflow incontinence may also happen because of weak bladder muscles.
+It may also happen because of weak bladder muscles.

 In men, incontinence is often related to prostate problems or treatments.

 Drinking alcohol can make urinary incontinence worse.
 Taking prescription or over-the-counter drugs such as diuretics, antidepressants, sedatives, narcotics, or nonprescription cold and diet medicines can also affect your symptoms.

 Your doctor will do a physical exam, ask questions about your symptoms and past health, and test your urine.
 Often this is enough to help the doctor find the cause of the incontinence.
 You may need other tests if the leaking is caused by more than one problem or if the cause is unclear.

 Treatments depend on the type of incontinence you have and how much it affects your life.
 Your treatment may include medicines, simple exercises, or both.
 A few men need surgery, but most don't.

 There are also some things you can do at home.
 In many cases, these lifestyle changes can be enough to control incontinence.